f

 It's a 2' read

-From the early stages of evolution, humans led by their curiosity, an internal common element of every life form, strived to discover, understand, explain and experience both their surroundings and their inner world.
+From the early stages of evolution, humans, led by their curiosity, an internal common element of every life form, strived to discover, understand, explain, and experience their surroundings and inner world.

-Their main path of understanding was and still is observation, input from what seems to be external, coming from somewhere that does not feel to belong to one himself, that is generally accepted as the observable truth.
+Their main path of understanding was observation, input from what seems to be external, coming from somewhere that does not feel to belong to one himself, that is generally accepted as the observable truth.

-Even though it is known and to a small degree scientifically proven that truth (as far as one can identify or assume what the truth is) and perception can divert from each other significantly, there is no insight yet on the degree of the discrepancy between the both.
+Even though it is known and, to a small degree, scientifically proven that truth (as far as one can identify or assume what the truth is) and perception can diverge significantly, no insight is yet available into the degree of the discrepancy between them.

-It is a common belief that perceptions formed by different observers are based on the same "truth" they observe and the variations that occur are based on missing or incomplete parts of information streams reaching the observer and his evaluation of the incoming information.
+It is a common belief that perceptions formed by different observers are based on the same "truth" they observe.
+The variations are based on missing or incomplete parts of information streams reaching the observer and his evaluation of the incoming information.

-When you see and touch a stone, you do not challenge that it is a stone, you may challenge the feeling of coldness because one may perceive it to be colder than someone else, but there is a common consensus that is a stone.
+When you see and touch a stone, you usually do not challenge what it is; you may challenge the feeling of coldness because one may perceive it to be colder than someone else, but there is a common consensus that it is a stone.

 But truth and perception are two independent and unrelated units.
 They do not share anything in common.
-One is what you can consider a fact of reality (and more), the other a theoretical internal conceptual construct.
-You can call perception a tool, a powerful instrument used to help you navigate through the complex decision chains and paths of life in the direction of your goals.
+One is what you can consider a fact of reality (and more), and the other is a theoretical internal conceptual construct.
+You can call perception a tool, a powerful instrument used to help you navigate the complex decision chains and paths of life toward your goals.

-If you assume that humans always have goals they actively pursue, the tool of perception, always intervenes to guide them to their goals.
-No matter what someone experiences, ย externally and internally, all is adjusted, filtered and "manipulated" to serve as decision guidance.
-This personalized, goal-oriented perception always forms the basis of what conventionally is regarded as 'truth.'
+If you assume that humans always have goals they actively pursue, the tool of perception always intervenes to guide them to their goals.
+No matter what someone experiences, ย externally or internally, all is adjusted, filtered, and "manipulated" to serve as decision guidance.
+This personalized, goal-oriented perception constantly forms the basis of what is regarded as 'truth.'
 However, it's crucial to recognize that this understanding is at least bounded by the subjectivity of our perception and the limitations inherent to our mental processing.

 No stream of information represents the truth or a portion of it.